Daniel Hyde (organist): Career

 The choir stalls and great organ of King's College Chapel, Cambridge, where Hyde has served as Director of Music since 2019.

 After Durham, Hyde spent a year as assistant organist at St George's Cathedral in Perth, Western Australia, from 1998 to 1999.
 He was awarded an organ scholarship at King's College, Cambridge, which he commenced in 2000.

 Upon graduation from King's College, Cambridge, he served as the Director of Music at Jesus College, Cambridge.
 From 2009 to 2016 he held the position of Informator Choristarum, Organist and Tutorial Fellow in Music at Magdalen College, Oxford, where he was the University Lecturer in the Faculty of Music.

 From 2016 to 2019 he served as organist and Director of Music at Saint Thomas Church in New York before succeeding Stephen Cleobury as Director of Music for the Choir of King's College, Cambridge, in 2019.

+With King's College Choir, Hyde undertakes an extensive touring schedule, with recent destinations including The Netherlands, Germany, Estonia, USA, Canada and Australia.

 As a conductor, Hyde has also worked with ensembles such as the BBC Singers, the Britten Sinfonia, the Orchestra of the Age of Enlightenment and the Academy of St Martin in the Fields.
 He has recorded a number of CDs, and has played at the BBC Proms on numerous occasions.

 In September 2024, he was appointed Musical Director and Principal Conductor of the City of London Choir.